Chunlin-Li/BigMap/README.md

 construct a new BigMap

 * `key_length` : required. specify the max key string length. recommend a multiple of 4.
 * `value_length` : required. specify the max value string length. recommend a multiple of 4.
 * `options` : optional.
     * `keyType` : only support string now.
-    * `valueType` : support string and number. default is string.
+    * `valueType` : support string and number. default is string. note: if value type set to number, the value_length will be override by 8 (DoubleFloat).
     * `loadFactor` : default is 0.75
-    * `upgrade` : whether rehash data from old buffer to new bigger buffer. default is false
+    * `migrate` : whether rehash data from old buffer to new bigger buffer. default is false
-    * `async_upgrade` : if upgrade, use async mode or sync mode. default is false
+    * `async_migrate` : if migrate, use async mode or sync mode. default is false

 ### set(key, value)